Preparing for the Tableau Desktop Specialist Certification Exam

 In conclusion …

-After passing the Tableau Desktop Specialist Certification exam, I can confidently say that the test itself was a fair representation of the “skills measured” described in the study guide provided by Tableau, so be sure to keep referring back to the guide.
+After passing the Tableau Desktop Specialist Certification exam, I can confidently say that the test was a fair representation of the “skills measured” described in the study guide provided by Tableau, so be sure to keep referring back to the guide.
 I also see how easy it is to get some of the knowledge questions wrong—especially those multiple choice questions where you are asked to “check all answers that apply.”
 Questions can get tricky, even if you feel you are studied up.
-This didn’t bother me personally because for me the experience was more about learning Tableau at a deeper level than getting the certification.
+This didn’t bother me personally because for me the experience was more about learning Tableau at a deeper level than earning the certification.

 Good luck to everyone planning to take the exam!